-Any time these new blue and purple snap lines appear, it means you’ve aligned your layers in some way.
+Any time the blue and purple snap lines appear, it means you’ve aligned your layers in some way.
 That could mean the edges line up between layers or the design canvas itself.
 You’ll now notice that if you enable Display Distances, numbers appear along with the snap lines to show the pixel distance between all of the coordinates.

 Just like building anything, measurements are ultra-important in creating balanced graphic designs.
-With the new displayed pixel distances, you can rest assured that all of your design elements (whether it be text boxes, graphics, or image layers) are placed in perfect harmony.
+With the new displayed pixel distances, you can rest assured that all of your design elements (whether it be textboxes, graphics, or image layers) are placed in perfect harmony.